ruby-grape/grape/README.md

 end
 ```

-You can access the controller params, headers, and helpers through the context with the `#context` method inside any middleware inherited from `Grape::Middlware::Base`.
+You can access the controller params, headers, and helpers through the context with the `#context` method inside any middleware inherited from `Grape::Middleware::Base`.

 ### Rails Middleware